whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 This explains the spiritual meaning behind Henry David Thoreau's comment that "The mass of men lead lives of quiet desperation."[xxx-walden|economy] It also explains the statement that "Every man dies.
 Not every man really lives."[xxx-braveheart every man] Living a life where you've learned to hold back your love, afraid to stand for what's right, is deeply unsatisfying.

 Of course, women can set boundaries and protect their people too.
-And yet, when this protective boundary-setting is forbidden in unhealthy nations, many men become spiritually lost, struggling to know how to live in a deeply satisfying way.
+And yet, when this protective boundary-setting is forbidden in unhealthy nations, many men become spiritually lost, struggling to live in a deeply satisfying way.

 People endlessly debate the meaning of "toxic masculinity," and this perspective gets to the heart of the trouble: unhealthy nations do not train boys to be good men, because good men stand for what's right and protect their people from any threat, and authorities forbid this, meaning _it is illegal to be a good man in an unhealthy nation._ Boys learn to cope with this deep trouble in a variety of ways.
 Some become selfish or become people pleasers, or avoid reflecting on their meaningless life with endless distractions.